danwolfgang/mt-plugin-more-custom-fields/readme.md

 # More Custom Fields Overview

+**Note**: This version 2.0 update represents a significant overhaul to More Custom Fields.
+Upgraders: be sure to read through the Prerequisite and Installation sections of the documentation, below.

 The Custom Fields found in Movable Type Pro are a boon to creating a flexible and robust site.
 When the standard field types don't quite meet your needs however, get More Custom Fields!